API Discovery

 4. Click Show Preview.

-Traceable shows a preview of all the URIs that have the word match as per the specified regex pattern in the Preview Pane.
-In the example above, the match is for URIs in the last 1 day.
+Traceable displays a preview of all URIs that match the specified regex pattern in the Preview Pane.
+In the example above, the match is for URIs within the last 24 hours.
 You can change the period to 6 or 12 hours to see all the matching URIs.
-However, if you want better match results, specify a more fine-tuned regular expression.
+However, to achieve better match results, specify a more fine-tuned regular expression.

 Step 3 — API endpoint naming